-Each individual business owner is responsible for keeping their storefront and building signage functioning, clean, and in good repair.
+Each individual business owner is responsible for keeping their storefront lighting and building signage functioning, clean, and in good repair.
 It shall be the responsibility of the business owner to maintain the sidewalk in a clean and neat appearance at all times while conducting any permitted outdoor use.
-In addition, site elements installed by business owners must be maintained in a well-kept manner and items exhibiting excessive wear, fading, tearing, or other forms of deterioration, as determined at the sole discretion of the DRB, shall be repaired or removed within a reasonable amount of time as determined in the sole discretion of the DRB.
-The use of such discretion may vary depending on the location of such site elements.
+In addition, site elements installed by business owners must be maintained in a well-kept manner and items exhibiting excessive wear, fading, tearing, or other forms of deterioration, as determined at the sole discretion of the DRB, shall be repaired or removed 48 hours following receipt of notice from the DRB of such disrepair.